Kobzol/debug-visualizer/README.md

 The application is licensed under GNU GPLv3.
 Resource attributions can be found in CREDITS.

-This software work has been created as a part of school thesis at VŠB-TUO: Technical University of Ostrava.
+This software work has been created as a part of a bachelor thesis at VŠB-TUO: Technical University of Ostrava.
 The text of the thesis can be found in the folder `thesis`.